ponedo/anlp_project/README.md

 ---
 **ACKNOWLEDGEMENTS**:
-  Most of our code for CNN and calculating tf-idf are downloaded from the github repo of anlp19: https://github.com/dbamman/anlp19 and modified to fit our work.
+  Most of our code for CNN and calculating tf-idf are downloaded from the github repo of anlp19 (https://github.com/dbamman/anlp19) and modified to fit our work.
 This saves us plenty of time.
+Also, the patent case data are downloaded from Westlaw (http://www.westlaw.com).